TheDramaticSoul/TheDramaticSoul/README.md

 - [Sales Forecasting](GitHub Repo URL): Built a time series model to forecast future sales.

 ## Fun Fact
-⚡ Fun fact: I enjoy finding insights in messy data and turning them into actionable strategies!
+⚡ Did you know Sherlock Holmes was a master of deductive reasoning?
+Just like him, I enjoy deducing insights from complex datasets!

 ## Get in Touch
 - LinkedIn: [linkedin.com/in/vishal-gahlot-79b273117](https://www.linkedin.com/in/vishal-gahlot-79b273117)